Resort Dorset on FacebookResort Dorset on TwitterResort Dorset on Instagram

 Attractions

 Many Dorset Attractions welcome dogs, so there’s no need for your furry friend to miss out on the fun.
 Durlston Country Park, situated in the south-east corner of the Isle of Purbeck, is dog-friendly, they even provide water bowls which can be found on the terrace outside the Castle.
 Sherborne Castle also welcomes dogs in the Gardens and Grounds, provided they are kept on a lead at all times.
 Plus many more Dorset Gardens, such as Compton Acres, Athelhampton, and Abbotsbury Subtropical Gardens allow well-behaved dogs, as long as they’re on a lead.
 How about a train ride?
-Swanage Railway also welcome dogs on a lead!
+Swanage Railway also welcome dogs and the Nothe Fort are incredibly dog-friendly!

 Please share or leave a comment